-In order to ensure that tap water is safe to drink, EPA and WDOH prescribe regulations which limit the amount of contaminants in water provided by public water systems.
-The table below lists all of the drinking water contaminants that we detected during the 2016 calendar year.
-Although many more contaminants were tested, only those substances listed below were found in your water.
+In order to ensure that tap water is safe to drink, EPA and WDOH prescribe regulations, which limit the amount of contaminants in water provided by public water systems.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
-Unless otherwise noted, the data presented in this table is from testing done in the 2016 calendar year.
+Unless otherwise noted, the data presented in this table is from testing done in the 2022 calendar year.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of the data, though representative, may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided the definitions below the table.